RV-PRO 360 pipe inspection camera DOING THE JOB IN MINUTES

 With the RV-PRO 360 pipe inspection camera, you can perform a complete inspection of your pipe system, while requiring far fewer people to conduct the project.

 Additionally, rather than having the camera operator examine the 360° video data on-site, the whole sphere of data can be shared with outside analysts after the inspection.
 A speedier inspection allows you to save time and money.

 costs and impact on traffic are greatly reduced

 As the examination is quicker when using the RV-PRO 360 pipe inspection camera than when sending operators in for direct visual inspection, you lessen the impact on traffic.

 Additionally, encoding time is cut down, cutting pipe inspection costs and increasing the number of pipes inspected each hour/day.

-Moreover, RinnoVision now provides remote coding of pipe inspection videos obtained with the RV-Pro 360 in accordance with the NASSCO/CERIU standards in less than 72 hours, enabling contractors to receive payment from their clients more quickly and giving them a greater capacity without having to hire, train, and maintain a specific internal resource for this job.
+Moreover, RinnoVision now provides remote coding of pipe inspection videos obtained with the RV-PRO 360 in accordance with the NASSCO standards, enabling contractors to receive payment from their clients more quickly and giving them a greater capacity without having to hire, train, and maintain a specific internal resource for this job.